lfost42/franchise/README.md

 DASHBOARD

-- How many locations are on file.
+- Number locations in file.
 - Average distance between each location.
 - Mean distance between each location.
 - Top 5 pairs of locations that are furthest apart from each other.
+- Option to export dashboard results.

 ## USER INTERFACE
 - Landing page
 - Options to run algorithm or filter list